grubeben/194.077-Applied-Deep-Learning/README.md

  *try mitch activation instead of tanh

 ## DONES
-*set up agent for CartPole and make converge
+1) set up agent for CartPole and make converge
+ ==> works well with 200 episodes (scores: around 200), but after massive decrease: catastrophic forgetting Something very similar happens in your DQN experience replay memory.
+Once it gets good at a task, it may only experience success.
+Eventually, only successful examples are in its memory.
+The NN forgets what failure looks like (what the states are, and what it should predict for their values), and predicts high values for everything.
+An idea would be: keep aside some percentage of replay memory stocked with the initial poor performing random exploration.

-*set up NN weights saving and loading option
+2) set up NN weights saving and loading option
-*set up Tensorboard
+3) set up Tensorboard

 ___________________________________________________________________________________
 </details>